tomer1812/tomer1812.github.io/_projects-vcf/projects-vcf.md

 ## Key Contributions
-- The proposed system has been experimentally deployed in healthcare providers to support clinical osteoporosis management.
+- The proposed system has been employed by healthcare providers to support clinical osteoporosis management.
 - Evaluation of different architectures and representations.